Skip to Main Content

 When do you pay closing costs?

 Closing costs are paid during closing, which is the last step in buying a house.
-During closing, you’ll sign a number of documents, submit your down payment, pay closing costs, and receive the keys to your new home.
+During closing, you’ll sign several documents, submit your down payment, pay closing costs, and receive the keys to your new home.

 What is the largest closing cost?